kyma-project/kyma/README.md

 ## Overview

-**Kyma** `/kee-ma/` is an application runtime that provides you a flexible and easy way to connect, extend, and customize your applications in the cloud-native world of Kubernetes.
+**Kyma** `/kee-ma/` Kyma is an opinionated set of Kubernetes-based modular building blocks, including all necessary capabilities to develop and run enterprise-grade cloud-native applications.
+It is the open path to the SAP ecosystem supporting business scenarios end-to-end.

+Kyma is an actively maintained open-source project supported by SAP.
+The Kyma project is also a foundation of SAP BTP, Kyma runtime which is a part of SAP Business Technology Platform (BTP).
+You can use Kyma modules in your own Kubernetes cluster, or try the managed version from SAP BTP with a ready-to-use Kubernetes cluster powered by Gardener.

-Out of the box, Kyma offers various functionalities, such as:
+Kyma modules offer various functionalities, such as:

 - [Serverless](https://kyma-project.io/#/serverless-manager/user/README) development platform to run lightweight Functions in a cost-efficient and scalable way
-- [System connectivity](https://kyma-project.io/#/01-overview/application-connectivity/README) that provides endpoint to securely register Events and APIs of external applications
+- [System connectivity](https://kyma-project.io/#/application-connector-manager/user/README) that provides an endpoint to securely register Events and APIs of external applications
 - [Istio](https://kyma-project.io/#/istio/user/README) for service-to-service communication and proxying
 - [Service Management](https://kyma-project.io/#/01-overview/service-management/README) to use the built-in cloud services from such cloud providers as GCP, Azure, and AWS
 - Secure API exposure